 Only a very brief description of the address was entered on the return, but all household occupants were recorded for the first time.
 The address was rarely written at all in villages because it was not considered to be necessary.

 You can search the 1841 census street index, but it is necessary to know the address your ancestor was living at.
 This is only available for towns and cities, villages are not included.

 When looking for your ancestor's baptism in parish registers, which would be the only option open to you because civil registration did not begin in England and Wales until the September quarter of 1837(includes July, August and September), it is prudent to check for 3 or 4 years either side of the year in which you believe they were born.

-Sometimes the enumerator would record exact ages, which is a great help to the family historian because it makes it easier to trace their baptism.
+Sometimes the enumerator recorded exact ages, which is a great help to the family historian because it makes it easier to trace their baptism.